Bury St Edmunds witch trials: The 1662 trial

 According to the pamphlet, the judge instructed the jury they only "had two things to enquire after.
 First, whether or no these children were bewitched?
 Secondly, whether the prisoners at the bar were guilty of it?"
-They were convicted on Thursday March 13, 1662 (Julian) and executed four days later at Bury St Edmunds on 17 March 1662.
+They were convicted on Thursday 13 March 1662 (Julian calendar) and executed four days later at Bury St Edmunds on 17 March 1662.

 The 1682 pamphlet A Tryal of Witches erroneously dates the trial as March 1664, both on the front page and introduction.
 Original documents in the Public Record Office and other contemporary records clearly states it took place in the 14th year of the reign of Charles II (30 January 1662 to 29 January 1663).